Tlaster/PreCompose/docs/component/navigation.md

  Transition the scene that about to appear for the first time, similar to activity onCreate

   - `destroyTransition`
-Transition the scene that abou t to disappear forever, similar to activity onDestroy
+Transition the scene that about to disappear forever, similar to activity onDestroy

  - `pauseTransition`
  Transition the scene that will be pushed into back stack, similar to activity onPause